 AG experienced speedy growth in the glory days thanks to its large real estate and corporate departments, with turnover peaking at £196 million in 2007/8.
-After being hit hard by the credit crunch, turnover had climbed to £171.4 million by 2013/2014.
-Net profit in 2013/2014 dropped by 11% to £39.8 million, which was blamed on internal budget miscalculations as well as factors including partner restructuring and a fee write-off relating to AG's role advising the late Boris Berezovsky in his court battle with Roman Abramovich.
-In 2014/15, however, the firm returned to those pre-crunch highs, achieving turnover of £193 million.
+After being hit hard by the credit crunch, turnover recovered by 2014/15 to £193 million.
 Helped, no doubt, by a beneficial turnaround when it was awarded £12.6 million in legal fees relating to Berezovsky's action.

-Given the strategy that Joyce has set out, it is no surprise that hours are hardly slack, but they compare favorably to other large firms.
+Given the strategy that Joyce set out, it is no surprise that hours are hardly slack, but they compare favourably to other large firms.
 “Completely flexible working.
-We work from our own satellite offices for as many hours a week as we choose” says one associate.
+We work from our own satellite offices for as many hours a week as we choose” said one associate.
 One lawyer even “has enough time to write comedy for TV in his spare time”.

 Staff complained of an IT system that is out of date, with one associate saying it was "creaking" and another that it was "reminiscent of a crumbling soviet satellite state".
 Although no extra investment is required in the canteen where the food was described as "too good" resulting in one staff member confessing "I've put on loads of weight since I have joined here".

-In the City, the firm is housed in swanky offices overlooking Slaughter and May, the building designed to bring almost all of the London based staff under one roof & AG's subsequent bandying around of phrases such as the "Milton Gate Effect", lead some to believe that London is increasingly going to become the focus of the firm and it very much appears that it is attempting to establish itself as a smart city outfit.
-However, with a good deal of work still originating from the north of the country, uplanders are pulling their weight.
+In the City, the firm is housed in swanky offices overlooking Slaughter and May, the building designed to bring almost all of the London based staff under one roof.
+AG's subsequent bandying around of phrases such as the "Milton Gate Effect", led some to believe that London was increasingly going to become the focus of the firm and it very much appeared that it was attempting to establish itself as a smart City outfit.
+However, with a good deal of work still originating from the north of the country, uplanders still pulled their weight.
 Plus, the Leeds office apparently "has free drinks once a month".

-A theme of the Firm of the Year 2016 responses from Addleshaws staff was its "down to earth" character, with the people "for the very large part", as "un-twatty as they come".
+A theme of the Best Law Firm to Work At responses from Addleshaws staff was its "down to earth" character, with the people "for the very large part", as "un-twatty as they come".
 If you’re looking for a bit of Northern common sense, Addleshaw Goddard may be a good bet.
 Plus, "one of the partners looks like a pirate".